-The original "CMSA" sport, CMSA Softball is offered in Open and Women's formats during every summer, and "Fall Ball", a second women's league, is offered in the fall.
+The original "CMSA" sport, CMSA Softball is offered in Open and Women's formats during every summer, and "Fall Ball", a second open league, is being offered this year.
 As one of the largest CMSA sports, softball offers fun competition and a place to make new friends and connect with old friends, all while playing a version of "America's Pastime."
 With so many players, we are able to offer a variety of leagues to ensure the competition is perfect for what you're looking for.

 If you have any questions about any of the CMSA Softball leagues please don’t hesitate to reach out at:

 Open/Fall Softball: firstname.lastname@example.org

 Women's Fall Softball: firstname.lastname@example.org

 |League||Season Name||Registration Period||League Dates|

 |Open||Summer||March - April||Late April - August|